You probably heard of paintless dent repair and have no clue what is it and how does it work.

-This is how paintless dent repair was discovered.
+This is how paintless dent repair was first discovered.

-Paintless dent repair is a multi-step process for fixing minor dents that don't require paint and yet can be very challenging.
-To find out how paintless dent repair work let's break down the process in few different steps.
+Paintless dent repair is a multi-step process that can be very challenging.
+To find out how paintless dent repair work, let's break down the process in a few different steps.

 1. The damage assessment.

-This is one of the most essential steps in repairing any dent.
-Take a closer look at factors that may apply to this damage.
+Proper damage assessment is one of the essential steps in repairing any damage.
+First, we need to take a closer look at factors that may apply to your specific indentation.

 Of course, you will need some patience and time.
 Remember, by going slower you can avoid a lot of mistakes and have better results at the end.

 This is how a traditional method of paintless dent repair works.